jwettersten/clojure-lemma/README.md

 ## Usage

-Once Leiningen has been installed, clone this repo:
+Once you have noam, java and Leiningen installed, clone this repo:

     $ git clone git@github.com:jwettersten/clojure-lemma.git